eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 following X.509 certificate standards ([RFC5280](https://datatracker.ietf.org/doc/html/rfc5280),
 [RFC3647](https://datatracker.ietf.org/doc/html/rfc3647)).
 Non-qualified EAAs
-may adopt alternative trust model and mechanisms.
+may adopt alternative trust model and verification mechanisms.
 - The model supports both remote and proximity use cases, though technical measures and authentication mechanisms may vary.
 - This version of the ARF does not yet include trust interactions for